-Magnetic resonance imaging (MRI) scan is a noninvasive test that uses a magnetic field and radiofrequency waves to obtain a detailed view of the soft tissues of the spine.
+A magnetic resonance imaging (MRI) scan is a noninvasivenoninvasive test that uses a magnetic field and radiofrequency waves to obtain a detailed view of the spine’s soft tissues.

-Unlike an x-ray, nerves and discs are clearly visible.
-It allows your doctor to see your spine in three dimensions in portions, as if it were cut layer by layer like a loaf of bread with a picture of each slice.
+Unlike an x-ray, nerves and discs are visible.
+It allows your doctor to see your spine in three dimensions in portions as if it were cut layer by layer like a loaf of bread with a picture of each slice.

-The images can be taken from one side or from the top as a cross section.
+The images can be taken from one side or the top as a cross-section.
 It may or may not be done with a dye (contrast agent) injected into the bloodstream.
 This test can detect which disc is damaged and if there is nerve compression.

 The dye used in a myelogram appears white on the x-ray, which allows the doctor to see the spinal cord and the canal in detail.
 A CT scan can follow this test.

-Computed tomography (CT) scan is a safe, non-invasive test that uses an X-ray beam and a computer to create two-dimensional images of your spine.
+Computed tomography (CT) scan is a safe, noninvasivenoninvasive test that uses an X-ray beam and a computer to create two-dimensional images of your spine.

-Similar to an MRI, it allows your doctor to see your spine sliced, as if it were cut layer by layer with a picture of each cut.
+Like an MRI, it allows your doctor to see your spine sliced as if it were cut layer by layer with a picture of each cut.
 It may or may not be done with a dye (contrast agent) injected into the bloodstream.
-This test is especially useful to confirm which disk is damaged.
+This test is instrumental in confirming which disk is damaged.

-Electromyography (EMG): often with a study of nerve conduction velocity (VCN) measures the nervous and muscular response to electrical stimulation.
+Electromyography (EMG), often studying nerve conduction velocity (VCN), measures the nervous and muscular response to electrical stimulation.

-Small needles, or electrodes, are placed in the muscles, and the results are recorded on a special machine.
-Because a herniated disc causes pressure on the nerve root, the nerve can not supply sensitivity and movement to the muscle in a normal way.
+Tiny needles, or electrodes, are placed in the muscles, and the results are recorded on a particular machine.
+Because a herniated disc causes pressure on the nerve root, the nerve can not supply sensitivity and movement to the muscle in the usual way.
 These tests can detect nerve damage and muscle weakness.

-Non-surgical : the good news is that most cases of cervical disc herniation do not require surgery.
-There are a number of non-surgical treatments that can help relieve symptoms.
+Non-surgical: the good news is that most cases of cervical disc herniation do not require surgery.
+Several non-surgical treatments can help relieve symptoms.
 These include the following:

-- Pain medications such as anti-inflammatories to reduce swelling and pain, muscle relaxants to calm spasms and narcotic analgesics to relieve acute pain.
+- Pain medications include anti-inflammatories to reduce swelling and pain, muscle relaxants to calm spasms, and narcotic analgesics to relieve acute pain.

 - Heat / cold therapy, especially during the first 24-48 hours.

-- Physiotherapy exercises such as soft massage, neck stretch or traction to reduce pain and increase flexibility.
+- Physiotherapy exercises such as soft massage, neck stretch, or traction reduce pain and increase flexibility.

-The purpose of this procedure is to relieve pressure on the nerve roots or on the spinal cord by removing all or part of the damaged disc.
+This procedure aims to relieve pressure on the nerve roots or the spinal cord by removing all or part of the damaged disc.

-During surgery, the soft tissues of the neck separate to expose the offensive disc.
+During surgery, the neck’s soft tissues separate to expose the offensive disc.
 The disc is removed to decompress the spinal cord or nerve roots.

 In some cases, some instruments (such as plates or screws) can be used to help promote fusion and to add stability to the spine.

-During posterior cervical surgery, a part of the bone that covers the nerve may also need to be removed.
-This procedure is called laminotomy.
+A part of the bone that covers the nerve may also need to be removed during posterior cervical surgery.
+This procedure is called a laminotomy.

 Recovery and prevention

 Back pain affects 8 out of 10 people at some point in their lives and usually resolves in 6 weeks.
-A positive mental attitude, a regular activity and an early return to work are very important elements of recovery.
+A positive mental attitude, a regular activity, and an early return to work are essential elements of recovery.

-If your usual work can not be done initially, it is best for the patient to return to some type of modified work (light or restricted).
-Your doctor can give prescriptions for that activity for limited periods of time.
+If your everyday work can not be done initially, the patient should return to some modified work (light or restricted).
+Your doctor can give prescriptions for that activity for limited periods.